 - 1. The drug screen will be ordered through CastleBranch when instructed to do so by the program.
-They will be issued a specific collection site and date for completion of the test. - 2.
+They will be issued a specific collection site and date for completion of the test.
+Failure to report to the collection site in the time allotted, after ordered through CastleBranch will constitute a failed test. - 2.
 The student must bring photo identification to the collection site for each drug screening. - 3.
 The collection of the drug test specimens will be completed per the protocol of the collection site. - 4.
 All results of drug testing will be returned directly to CastleBranch which is accessed confidentially by the Program Director of the specific Health Professions Program.